 The Baltimore & Ohio's Sand Patch Tunnel and grade is less renowned for being an engineering wonder than for putting on an exhilarating show between machine and nature.
 For more than a century trains have fought the mountain, where the B&O's main line to Pittsburgh crosses the summit of the Allegheny Mountain range at Sand Patch, Pennsylvania (hence its name).
-Today, the line is successor CSX Transportation's primary artery between Baltimore and Chicago and attracts thousands of visitors annually to the area around the small hamlet of Sand Patch to watch trains battle the mountain.
+Today, the line is successor CSX Transportation's primary artery between Baltimore and Chicago and attracts thousands of visitors annually to the area around the small hamlet to watch trains battle the mountain.

 The Baltimore and Ohio Railroad, commonly known as the B&O, holds the distinction of being this country’s very first common-carrier railroad (meaning a railroad chartered specifically for public use) being officially incorporated and organized on April 24th, 1827. – Just as a side-note the B&O was not the first railroad actually chartered in this country, that distinction goes to the Mohawk & Hudson Railroad which was created a year earlier in 1826. – By being this country’s first common carrier the railroad was instrumental in helping to build and grow not only our economy but also the country itself when the “west” meant the Ohio River.